 The Contractor shall ensure that a maternity care provider is designated for each pregnant member for the duration of her pregnancy and postpartum care and that those maternity services are provided in accordance with the AMPM.
+Members becoming eligible or transitioning to another Contractor during their third trimester shall be allowed to complete maternity care and delivery with an AHCCCS registered provider from whom they have been receiving maternity services.
 The Contractor may include in its provider network the following maternity care providers: